 While the participants predominantly indicated being confident, 30% only felt this way sometimes.
-Exploring dating confidence, 70% of participants indicated experiencing nervousness, with 38% indicating having this feeling either always or almost always.
-Most participants indicating being more confident when meeting someone online when compared to in-person.
-Most participants indicated being confident in how they look, yet 70% of participants indicated wishing they looked different.
-Most participants indicated believing their relational confidence begins with their self-perceived appearance.
+Exploring dating confidence, 70% of participants indicated experiencing nervousness, with 38% responding that they have had this feeling either always or almost always.
+Most participants indicated they are more confident when meeting someone online when compared to in-person.
+Most participants indicated being confident in how they look, yet 70% of participants reported wishing they looked different.
+Most participants indicated a belief that their relational confidence begins with their self-perceived appearance.

-Discussing sexual desire with a partner and being clear about what sex acts a partner is uninterested was explored with participants.
-Some participants indicated they rarely or never shared their sexual desires with their partner, equal numbers of participants (40%) indicated they shared such desire openly compared to only doing so sometimes.
-Most participants indicating understanding what sex acts their partner would not do.
-Feeling disappointed, unhappy when their partner is not interested in a desired sex act were the most common pro-social responses.
-Approximately, 30% of participants indicated having feelings of resentfulness, anger, frustration, or aggression in similar circumstances.
-Over half of participants (52%) indicated feeling entitled to have their sexual needs met in their relationships.
-Approximately one third of participants indicated considering cheating on their partner to satisfy their perceived sexual needs and 85% of participants indicated they had cheated on their partner to satisfy their perceived sexual needs.
+Discussing sexual desires with a partner and being clear about what sex acts a partner is uninterested was explored with participants.
+Some participants indicated that they never or almost never shared their sexual desires with their partner, while equal numbers of participants (40%) indicated they shared such desire openly compared to only doing so sometimes.
+Most participants reported that they understood what sex acts their partner would not do.
+Feeling disappointed or unhappy when their partner is not interested in a desired sex act were the most common pro-social responses, though approximately 30% of participants responded that they have feelings of resentfulness, anger, frustration, or aggression in similar circumstances.
+Over half of participants (52%) felt entitled to have their sexual needs met in their relationships.
+Approximately one third of participants would consider cheating on their partner to satisfy their perceived sexual needs and 85% of participants indicated that they had cheated on their partner to satisfy their perceived sexual needs.

 Participants also reported their past practices of sex buying and their attitudes and beliefs about why men buy sexual services.
-Participants endorsed beliefs that men buy sex to have variety (34%), for adventure (24%), novelty (27%), to get what they want (20%), for specific sex acts (20%), for sex acts their partner will not do (19%) their sexual drive exceeds their partner's (19%), for no hassle (19%) with some beliefs related to feeling unhappy (20%) or to avoid rejection (10%).
-Some participants (21%) belief men sought sex services when they without a partner or to lose their virginity (12%).
+Participants endorsed beliefs that men buy sex to have variety (34%), for adventure (24%), novelty (27%), to get what they want (20%), for specific sex acts (20%), for sex acts their partner will not do (19%), their sexual drive exceeds their partner's (19%), for no hassle (19%), with some beliefs related to feeling unhappy (20%), or to avoid rejection (10%).
+Some participants (21%) believed men sought sex services because they were without a partner or to lose their virginity (12%).